swisstxt/rpm-ffmpeg/README.md

 Releases are built by a GitHub action that triggers on tag creation.

+Important: Make sure to update the VERSION variable in the Makefile to the FFmpeg release you want to build, and the RELEASE variable to a patch level.
+When you update the FFmpeg version, you can start with RELEASE 1.
+If you only make modifications to the build script, dependencies or patches, increment the RELEASE.
+Do not forget this, or the built package won't have a newer version than the previous one.

 Each commit or pull request starts a test build that can be used to verify the resulting package.
 The build artifacts can be found under the Actions job corresponding to the commit.

-Once you are satisfied, create a tag for the full package version (e.g. `5.1.2-1`), and another workflow will automatically launch a release build and create a GitHub release with the built packages.
+Once you are satisfied, create a tag for the full package version (this should be `${VERSION}-${RELEASE}`), and another workflow will automatically launch a release build and create a GitHub release with the built packages.

 ## Legal